-Banners may be used only to promote events sponsored by schools, colleges, departments, and major auxiliary units, in accordance with established university guidelines, except in the case of the Health System and Athletics.
+Banners may be used only to promote events sponsored by schools, colleges, departments, and major auxiliary units, in accordance with established university guidelines, except in the case of Michigan Medicine and Athletics.
 Banners are generally fabric or vinyl, displayed for limited periods of time, usually on pedestrian light poles, and follow a specific request and approval process.

-The Health System and Athletics present unique situations and therefore banners may be used in more purposeful ways (see guidelines referred to in right column).

-The number of banners is limited to a maximum of every third light pole per length of street (block).
-Locations to be limited - contact University Planner's Office for location specifics.
-Banners are to be along streets only, none in the Diag or other pedestrian mall areas.
+Michigan Medicine and Athletics present unique situations and therefore banners may be used in more purposeful ways (see guidelines referred to in right column).
+Contact Planning and Communication for location specifics.
+Banners are to be along streets only-none in the Diag or other pedestrian mall areas.
 Banners are exhibited for the duration of the event.
 Banners for school or college anniversaries may be exhibited for up to one school year (September - April).

-Banners must follow all standards per guidelines for materials, size, content, etc. Refer to "Guidelines for Banners on Light Poles" and "Guidelines for Banners on Buildings"
+Banners must follow all standards per guidelines for materials, size, content, etc. Refer to Guidelines for Banners on Light Poles and Guidelines for Banners on Buildings.